Financial Samurai

 Interns for Obama and Trump

 Let me share another example.
 In San Francisco, the mayor, London Breed, is a black woman.
 As a result she announced a third initiative to help support black business owners in 2021.
-Yet, the majority of small business owners are Asian, and she has yet to announce the first small business owner support initiative for Asians yet in 2021.
+Yet, the majority of small business owners are Asian, and she has yet to announce the first small business owner support initiative for Asians yet.

 3) Misery and suffering.